Unveiling the Largest Fish Ever Discovered in the Pacific Ocean

 The Irony of Celebrity Status

-Whale sharks are paradoxes: They’re Instagram celebrities—drawing millions in tourism revenue—yet remain enigmatic.
+Whale sharks are paradoxes: They’re Instagram celebrities, drawing millions in tourism revenue, yet remain enigmatic.

 Even this 60-footer’s age is a mystery.
 “It could be 80 years old, or older than your grandma,” joked Dr. Carter.
+“That’s the thing about the ocean—it keeps secrets.”

 What’s Next?